Daily-Nerd/EnvSync/docs/audit.md

       EOF

       # Run comprehensive audit
-      envsync audit --all --json | tee audit_all_results.json
+      tripwire audit --all --json | tee audit_all_results.json

       # Check for any leaks
       if jq -e '.secrets[] | select(.status == "LEAKED")' audit_all_results.json; then